patmclean/mydocs/contribution/MARKDOWN.md

 Text can be `**bold**` **bold**, `_italic_` _italic_, or `~~strikethrough~~` ~~strikethrough~~.
 [Links](https://github.com) should be blue with no underlines (unless hovered over).

+There should be whitespace between paragraphs.

-There should be whit## Table of Contents [Headers](#headers)
+There should be white space between paragraphs.

+## Table of Contents
+[Headers](#headers)
 [Emphasis](#emphasis)
 [Lists](#lists)